jaeyunjks/find-card-project/README.md

 2. Enter the **cardholder name** and **16-digit PAN**
 3. Click “Add Card”
    - On success, a confirmation message appears.
-   - Plaintext PANs are never stored — only encrypted values go into the database.
+   - Plaintext PANs are never stored, only encrypted values go into the database.

 ### Searching for a Card
 1. Go to `/search-card`